Mauricio Pochettino has always been a big believer in nurturing talent from the same country as the club at which he is the manager.

 Despite playing for a team who have to do more defending than Spurs, in terms of ground duels he is at the bottom of the pile.
 He completes less than one tackle per 90 minutes, while Vertonghen (1.9), Davinson Sánchez (1.5), and Toby Alderweireld (1.6) all complete more.

-He wins 65 per cent of his aerial duels from a total of 5.1 challenges per 90 minutes on average.
-This is on a par with Vertonghen who has almost identical numbers, winning 65 per cent of the 5.2 aerial duels he contests per 90.
+He wins 65 per cent of his aerial duels from an average of 5.1 challenges per 90 minutes.
+This is on par with Vertonghen who has almost identical numbers, winning 65 per cent of the 5.2 aerial duels he contests per 90.
 Sánchez is similar in terms of amount, but wins just 55 per cent, while Alderweireld is less involved in this area winning 40 per cent of his average of 3.3 duels.